ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/ua-parser-enrichment.md

 ### Overview

 This enrichment uses the [ua-parser][ua-parser] library to parse the useragent and attach a ua_parser_context to each event.
 It can be used alongside or instead of the user_agent_utils enrichment.

-Enable it with the following JSON:
+### Example

 ```json
 {